-Whether you are visiting Cozumel for a day while on a cruise or exploring the beautiful island for a few days the best way to get around is by renting a car in Cozumel.
+Whether you are visiting Cozumel for a day while on a cruise or exploring the beautiful island for a few days, renting a car in Cozumel is the best way to get around.
+We always rent with this company.

 Escape the crowds and enjoy the freedom of having your own car while in Cozumel will make your visit one to remember.
-The island is small but transportation options aren’t great and can be very expensive.
-Avoid the high priced tours and make your own day trips by following this simple guide to renting a car in Cozumel.
+The island is small, but transportation options aren’t great and can be very expensive.

 Cozumel Car and Jeep Rental Guide

-If this is your first time renting a car in Mexico I am sure you have a few questions.
-We have rented cars around 20 times between Cancun, Playa del Carmen, and Cozumel and we put this guide together to help the process more clear and simple for first-time renters in Cozumel.
+If this is your first time renting a car in Mexico, I am sure you have a few questions.
+We have rented cars around 30+ times between Cancun, Playa del Carmen, and Cozumel, and we put this guide together to help make the process clearer and simpler for first-time renters in Cozumel.

 With just a little bit of help, the rental process and driving in Cozumel is going to be a lot easier than you thought – here’s how to do it right!